vimc/montagu-api/spec/spec.md

 * The canonical form for all URLs (not including query string) ends in a slash: `/`.
 * The API will be versioned via URL.
 So for version 1, all URLs will begin `/v1/`. e.g. `http://vimc.dide.ic.ac.uk/api/v1/diseases/`

+# Issues to be resolved:
+* CSV options for some endpoints

 # Standard response format
 All responses are returned in a standard format.
 Throughout this specification, wherever an endpoint describes its response format, it should be assumed the payload is wrapped in